 The platform also offers Shopify Lite and Shopify Plus.

 Shopify Lite allows you to sell on Facebook, blog or website for $9 per month.
 Facebook sells through Messenger chat and real-time tracking.
-Use Shopify’s buy button on your blog or website to instantly get more sales.
+Use Shopify’s buy button on your blog or eCommerce website to instantly get more sales.

 With Shopify Lite you can accept credit card payments anywhere.
 Sell at home or away with POS support for iOS or Android devices.
 You can even create invoices for custom orders within Shopify Lite’s dashboard.

 Shopify Plus is reserved for high-volume eCommerce and you must contact Shopify via their online form to get business specific pricing.

 3dcart has 4 tier plans, Startup, Basic, Plus, and Pro.
 The monthly fees are $19, $29, $79, and $229 respectively.

 All 3dcart tiers feature unlimited products and bandwidth.
 The different tiers are differentiated by the number of staff users and email accounts.

 The Startup tier includes 1 staff user and 2 email accounts.
 It is lacking in the general features, sales and marketing offerings.